 The title, “How to Create an Attention-Grabbing Blog Headline” is the title of my post.
 You knew exactly what you were going to learn before you even clicked over.
 You wanted to click as you wanted to learn.
 I was able to lure you in with the title of the post.

-You might think that it is best to never use a negative word or phrase, but they can be very effective.
+You might think that it is best to never use a negative word or phrase, but they can be very effective in writing a great headline.
 Look at some of these words:

 If you look at the title I used above, “Five Reasons Why You Suck at Blogging”, you’ll notice that “suck” was used.
 I did that because it a negative and no one wants to be doing something wrong.
 Negative words work because people don’t want to do the wrong thing, they want to do the right thing (most of the time).